A Call to Repent, 1-5

 The Narrow Door, 22-30

-Luke 13:22 Then Jesus went through the towns and villages, teaching as he made his way to Jerusalem.
+13:22 Then Jesus traveled throughout towns and villages, teaching and making his way toward Jerusalem.

 “Are only a few people going to be saved?” – Morris says that ‘The question was very relevant in view of the confused religious state of the day.
 There is evidence that it was widely discussed (e.g. 4 Ezra 7:55ff.), and that the rabbis held widely differing views (e.g. Sanhedrin 97b).
 But it seems to have been firmly held that all Israel would be saved, except for a few blatant sinners who excluded themselves (Sanhedrin 10:1).’